by Peggy Johnson.

 Except for Christmas, we fished every day, Sundays as well.
 The winter of 24-25 was very cold with lots of snow.
 Therefore, when the fishing season was over I received my wages and headed back to Big River.

 The only transportation at this time, was by horse-drawn freight swings.
 It was rather slow from Dore Lake to Big River.
 It took three and a half days.
-The day I decided to leave camp there were no swings operating.
+The day I decided to leave camp no swings were operating.
 So I left early in the morning, still no daylight yet, but the road was good.
 From Camp Four, it was only a mile and a half to the portage that went to Sled Lake.
 When I got to the bush I turned around to give Dore Lake a dirty look, for which I thought was surely the last time.
 Under my breath saying to myself, "You so and so, you'll never get a chance to freeze me again".
 That day I made it to the north end of DeLaronde Lake; a distance of about forty miles.
 The next day I did not get such an early start and it was hard walking on DeLaronde Lake.
 The road had drifted in, so going was hard.
 I made Big River that night; late in the evening and very tired.

 The Depression was on and times in the south were bad.
 There was little work and no one had money.
 By this time, I had a small log hut, that! used to winter fish with.
 In 1931, I made up my mind to stay on Dore Lake the year-round.
 Living on the Lake were several young men, like me, with a few nets and also some traps.
 It wasn't much, but it was better than riding the freight trains in the south, looking for work in different places, which turned out to be the same story; no work, no money.